SAP/spartacus-docs/_pages/dev/customizing-cms-components.md

 One JS file can contain more that one web component implementation, used as different CmsComponents.

-This requires a separate build process to generate the JS chunk that holds the web component(s), which is out of scope of this documentation.
+This requires a separate build process to generate the JS chunk that holds the web component(s), which is out of scope for this documentation.

 #### Accessing API and CMS Data